gabafo1/printf/README.md

 ## Introduction

-This is a project focused on handling various conversion specifiers and flag characters in C programming.
-It aims to demonstrate the effective use of these components in creating formatted outputs.
+This is a project focused on ALX participation in group task and understanding in the process of printf

 ## Contributors